bmcarmody/eatery/README.md

 # Eatery

-A recipe search engine website powered by the Food2Fork API.
+A recipe search engine built with React and Node JS, powered by the [Food2Fork API](https://www.food2fork.com/about/api).

 ## Built With